thirdweb-dev/typescript-sdk/etc/sdk.api.md

 // Warning: (ae-internal-missing-underscore) The name "createSnapshot" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function createSnapshot(snapshotInput: SnapshotInput, storage: IStorage): Promise<SnapshotInfo>;
+export function createSnapshot(snapshotInput: SnapshotInput, tokenDecimals: number, storage: IStorage): Promise<SnapshotInfo>;

 // Warning: (ae-incompatible-release-tags) The symbol "Currency" is marked as @public, but its signature references "CurrencySchema" which is marked as @internal
 //